krzysztofzuraw/learn-algorithms/linked_lists/analysis.md

 Linked lists
 ============

-This is data structure that take advantage of references.
+This is the data structure that takes advantage of references.
 Linked lists are made up of nodes.
-Each node contains reference to the next node in the list.
+Each node contains a reference to the next node in the list.
 What is more, each node contains a data.

 A linked list is: